kowi4/lpac_fibocom_wrapper_openwrt/README.md

 It is a wrapper for LPAC designed to work with Fibocom FM350 GL written in ash for OpenWrt

+# Disclaimer
-# This wrapper is far from perfect written with huge AI help as I don't know ash at all, I only tested basic readonly commands 'lpac_wrapper profile list' and 'lpac_wrapper chip info', so use with caution
+This wrapper is far from perfect written with huge AI help as I don't know ash at all, I only tested basic readonly commands 'lpac_wrapper profile list' and 'lpac_wrapper chip info', it might not work for you.
+Use with caution.
-# It works similar as windows version from here https://github.com/prusa-dev/lpac-fibocom-wrapper/tree/main and this project was used to write this wrapper.
+It works similar as windows version from here https://github.com/prusa-dev/lpac-fibocom-wrapper/tree/main and this project was used to write this wrapper.

 # Before you try
 1. I am not responsible if this will break your modem, use at your own risk.